 Social media engagement is a flowing narrative just like this blog post.
 It’s a process and you’re never sure which part of the process or which piece of content is most important to your social connections.
 It’s personal and individual within a group atmosphere.

 What Drives a Social Media Marketing Strategy?

 The driving force behind social media and your complete customer engagement strategy is your passion for your company, services, products and your customers.
-And social platforms such as Facebook, Pinterest, Twitter and Instagram can help you unleash all that energy and joy and become a fun part of your day.
+And social platforms such as Facebook, Pinterest, Twitter and Instagram can help you unleash all that energy and joy.

 Social Media Creates a Context

 Social media is a cluster of websites/services that help users create a context for connecting, networking and sharing experiences, viewpoints, and materials.

 When you see people trade inside jokes with their family and close friends, or grandparents repond to their grandkids birthday pics or Halloween costumes, you see the context is personal.
 It’s almost the opposite of Google.
 It’s right brain vs left brain, art vs math.
 The reference point isn’t your product/brand, it’s their life and the people in it.

 That personal context will create your greatest challenges.
 Whatever is outside their personal interest falls on deaf ears and lowers their estimation of your relevance to them.
 By being strategic and analytic, you’ll find the right voice and topics and likely enjoy better success staying within their inner circle.

 It’s Fun But You Still Have to Earn It